rguske/blog/content/posts/a-linux-development-desktop-with-vmware-horizon-part-ii-applications.md

 draft: false
 featuredImage: /img/devdesk_part_ii_cover.jpg
 description: "Part II - In this post I´m going to list a couple of applications which I´m using for my desktop and how you can easily install them from your shell."
-categories: ["Linux", "VDI", "Desktop", "VMware"]
+categories: ["End User Computing", "Platforms"]
 tags:
-- February2020
+- VMware
 - Linux
 - Horizon
 - VDI
+- Applications
-- Application
+- Tools
 ---

 <!--more-->